philipcdavis/responsive-resume/README.md

 This is a simple template to help you create a mobile first responsive resume.
 Feel free to download and use to suit your needs.
 No attribution is required, though I would love to see what you make!
-If you have any questions feel free to contact me via twitter <a href="http://www.twitter.com/philipcdavis">@philipcdavis<a>. if you notice anything that is broken or that could be improved you can <a href="">open an issue</a>.
+If you have any questions feel free to contact me via twitter <a href="http://www.twitter.com/philipcdavis">@philipcdavis<a>. if you notice anything that is broken or that could be improved you can <a href="https://github.com/philipcdavis/responsive-resume/issues">open an issue</a>.